For information on neck exercises click here

 - I use my PC mouse with my left hand so I can support my head with my right

 - I drive an automatic car so I can support my head with my right hand if I need to

 - I try to keep people on my left hand side as it is easier to see them without straining

 - I have an excellent pillow

-- I do graded neck exercises (A video on this is available from the helpline)
+- I do graded neck exercises

 The contents of these pages are provided only as information and are in no way intended to replace the advice of a qualified medical practitioner.
 The Dystonia Society strongly advises anyone viewing this material to seek qualified medical advice on all matters relating to the treatment and management of any form of medical condition mentioned.
 Furthermore, rapid advances in medicine may cause information contained here to become outdated after some months.